Early AccessWe're in launch testing. Retailer coverage is expanding — keep checking back as selection grows!

 IronScout provides observed price and availability data for 7.62x39 ammo prices ammunition across tracked online retailers.
 Data reflects historical price observations and does not include purchase recommendations.

-Prices last updated March 28, 2026 · 44 listings tracked across 6 retailers
+Prices last updated May 13, 2026 · 29 listings tracked across 4 retailers · 31 days with data in the 30-day window

 What Are the Current 7.62x39 Ammo Prices?